 - 1.1.
-The complaints procedure is brought to the attention of prospective residents and/or people acting on their behalf initially through our Service User Guide. - 1.2.
+The complaints procedure is brought to the attention of prospective residents and / or people acting on their behalf initially through our Service User Guide. - 1.2.
 On admission, each resident is provided with a Welcome Pack which includes a summary of our complaints procedure which is produced in large print. - 1.3.
-Montana will support Service Users or those acting on their behalf to make a complaint or bring comments where such assistance is needed. - 1.4.
+Montana will support residents or those acting on their behalf to make a complaint or bring comments where such assistance is needed. - 1.4.
 Montana will ensure that any complaint made will be fully investigated and as far as possible, solved to the satisfaction of the person making the complaint. - 1.5.
 Montana will take appropriate steps to coordinate a response to a complaint where there are other parties involved. - 1.6.
 Montana will ensure that all complaints and follow up procedures are properly documented and available for perusal by appropriate persons. - 1.7.
-Montana believes that complaints are best dealt with on a local level between the complainant and Montana. if either of the parties is not satisfied by a local process, the case can be referred to our Director of Care, Mrs Fiona Wookey at Holy Cross Priory on 01435 863764 or our Prioress General, Sr. Kathy at 38/39 Preston Park Avenue, Brighton, East Sussex, BN1 6HG (Tel: 01273 502129).
+Montana believes that complaints are best dealt with on a local level between the complainant and Montana. if either of the parties is not satisfied by a local process, the case can be referred to the prioress Sr. Kathy at 38/39 Preston Park Avenue, e-mail: osb@graceandcompassion.co.uk

+Brighton, East Sussex, BN1 6HG (Tel: 01273 502129).